Wagashi: Before the Edo period

-Jomon - Nara period
+Jomon to Nara periods

 It is believed that the first food eaten as a confection in Japan was a processed food from the Jomon period.
 It is thought to have been either a food made by kneading chestnuts into a powder and then baking and hardening it with eggs and salt, or a food made by adding animal flesh to chestnut flour and baking and hardening it.

 During the Yayoi period, dumpling (団子, dango) were made from grain or rice flour.